 - 433 calories

 - 12 grams of protein

 "Not all veggie burgers contain a decent amount of protein, but this one does, thanks to the lentils," Gorin says.
 The best part about any burger recipe, including this one, is you can customize it to your liking.
 Serve it on a vegan bun or atop a bed of lettuce.

-Get the All-American Vegan Cheeseburger recipe and nutrition information here.
+Get the All-American Vegan Cheeseburger recipe and nutrition info here.

 - 280 calories

 Instead of loading up on heavy cream, cheese and milk, this vegan-approved creamy pasta dish calls for coconut milk.
 "This recipe does contain a higher amount of saturated fat," Gorin warns.
 "To reduce that, choose a can of lite coconut milk instead."